AdobeDocs/commerce-admin.en/help/customers/login-as-customer.md

    >[!WARNING]
    >
-   > Disabling the page cache (`Yes` - default) ensures that the user logging in as Customer will get fresh, uncached data.
+   > Disabling the page cache (`Yes` - default) ensures that the user logging in as Customer gets fresh, uncached data.

 1. _(Optional)_ Set **[!UICONTROL Store View to Log in]** to `Manual Selection` if you have a multi-site and/or multi-store setup and want the Admin user to select the store view when logging in as a customer.